Asymptotic Coincidence of the Statistics for Degenerate and Non-Degenerate Correlated Real Wishart Ensembles: Bulk Statistics

 What is the contribution of the Efetov--Wegner boundary terms in Eq.~\eqref{eq:dd:kpointfunction-asymp}? --- We apply Rothstein's theory~\cite{Roth} to make changes of variables in superspace.
 Its main result is that Efetov--Wegner terms can be associated with certain vector fields, here denoted $\hat Y_o$, see appendix~\ref{app:Rothstein}.
 For the $k$--point correlation function~\eqref{eq:dd:kpointfunction-asymp}, we change the integration variables according to $\sigma^{(oo)}\to T^{(o)}(\delta\sigma_{aa}/\sqrt{p}-\imath q_0(x^{(o)}+\imath\varepsilon\tilde L^{(o)})){T^{(o)}}^{-1}$.
 Here, $\sigma^{(oo)}$ is the $(2m^{(o)}|2m^{(o)})\times(2m^{(o)}|2m^{(o)})$ supermatrix block of $\sigma$ which is at the same position in matrix space as $T^{(o)}(\delta\sigma_{aa}/\sqrt{p}-\imath q_0(x^{(o)}+\imath\varepsilon\tilde L^{(o)})){T^{(o)}}^{-1}$.
 Then Eq.~\eqref{eq:dd:kpointfunction-asymp} becomes

 where all Efetov-Wegner boundary terms are taken care of by the vector fields $\hat Y_o(T^{(o)},\delta\sigma_{oo})$.
+This is the main motivation to introduce these vector fields.
+Only with them Eq.~\eqref{eq:dd:kpointfunction-asymp-b} is an equality.
 Unfortunately, explicit expressions for those vector fields are not available in general.
 Only for the case of Hermitian supermatrices a successful explicit identification of all Efetov--Wegner boundary terms was achieved in Ref.~\cite{guhr1993} at small matrix dimension and in Ref.~\cite{Kieburg2011} for general supermatrix size.
-The order of the action of the operators $\exp[-\hat Y_o(T^{(o)},\delta\sigma_{oo})]$ and the measure ${\rm d}\mu(T^{(o)})d[\delta\sigma_{oo}]$ is important since ${\rm d}\mu(T^{(o)})$ also incorporates non--trivial ingredients, see appendix~\ref{app:Rothstein}.
-Hence, $\hat Y_o(T^{(o)},\delta\sigma_{oo})$ does not only act on the integrand but on this measure, too.
+However we are in the lucky position that the vector fields only depend on the change of coordinates but not on the integrand.
+Thus their explicit expressions are not needed to identify the $k$-point correlation functions of the correlated Wishart ensemble with those of the GOE.